-At the time of writing- Summer 2017, I am happier than I have ever been, confident beyond belief (but not cocky), and free.
+At this time in my life – passed the magical 60’ish – I am happier than ever, confident beyond belief (but not cocky), and feeling free as a bird.
 I know who I am, what I want, what I need, what I am grateful for and what contributes to my happiness.
-I am way over fifty years young and looking forward to the adventures that are coming my way.....
+I am looking forward to the adventures that are coming my way…..

 Let me tell you part of my story.
 Because the story hasn’t ended yet.